cbrews/slidingtabs/README.md

 See the [jQuery Easing page](http://api.jqueryui.com/easings/) for available options.

 #### startTab
-The id of the initial tab to show
+The id of the initial tab to show.
+Defaults to the first tab.

 ## Dependencies